Würth: Corporate structure

 The Würth Group specializes in sales through its representatives.
 It operates globally, with continuous expansions due to sales.
 In Germany, the number of employees amounts to 24,971.
 Around the world, the Würth Group employs more than 33,000 sales representatives in the field.

-Corporate culture

-At Würth, employees can earn bonuses through a differentiated reward system.
-The group companies and foreign sales companies are largely autonomous in their tasks, although they report their results to the parent company.
-Würth has also allowed its staff to select architects and planning representative administration to choose the best options for themselves.

 Cultural ties

 The Würth Group supports the Würth Foundation (Stiftung Würth), established by Carmen and Reinhold Würth in 1987 to promote art and culture, science and research, education and integration.
 The organization gives many types of awards, including the Würth Prize for European Literature (Würth-Preis für Europäische Literatur), the Würth Prize of Jeunesses Musicales Germany (Würth-Preis der Jeunesses Musicales Deutschland).
 Since 1993, Würth has awarded the Robert Jacobsen Prize to contemporary visual artists.
 In addition, the Würth Foundation engages in school and university funding.
 In 2005, the Künzelsau College of Applied Sciences of the University of Heilbronn was renamed Reinhold Würth University.

 The Würth Collection comprises over 18,000 works from the 15th century to modern and contemporary art, primarily paintings and sculptures.
 It ranks among the greatest European private art collections.
 The works of art are regularly displayed to the public in five museums in Germany and ten associated galleries of the Würth Group across Europe, including Kunsthalle Würth and Johanniterkirche in Schwäbisch Hall in Germany, Museum Würth and Museum Würth 2 in Künzelsau in Germany, the Art Forum Würth Capena in Italy, the Musée Würth France Erstein in France and the Museo Würth La Rioja in Spain.
 In Switzerland, Würth maintains Forum Würth Arlesheim, Forum Würth Chur and Würth Haus Rorschach.
 Admission is free.

 Würth is the organizer of the Würth Open-Air Festival, an annual music festival in Künzelsau.
 The Würth Philharmoniker orchestra was founded in Künzelsau in 2017 by Reinhold Würth Musikstiftung.